Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 \begin{claim} If, for some $t$, a graph $G$ has $K_{t,t}$ as a subgraph, then $\stc(G)\ge t$. \end{claim}

-\begin{claimproof} Theorem~1(a) in~\cite{dm/Ostrovskii04} states that ``$\stc(G) \ge m_{G}$'', where $m_{G}$ is the maximum number of edge-disjoint paths between two vertices in $G$.
+\begin{claimproof} Theorem~1(a) of~\cite{dm/Ostrovskii04} states that ``$\stc(G) \ge m_{G}$'', where $m_{G}$ is the maximum number of edge-disjoint paths between two vertices in $G$.
 We can see that $m_{K_{t,t}} = t$.
 Hence, if a graph $G$ contains $K_{t,t}$ as a subgraph, $\stc(G)\ge t$. \end{claimproof}

 The algorithm now relies on a result of~\cite{wg/GurskiW00} which states that if a graph has clique-width $w$ and does not contain $K_{t,t}$ as a subgraph, then $G$ has treewidth at most $3tw$.
-Given $G$, $k$, and a clique-width expression with $w$ labels, our algorithm first checks if $G$ has treewidth at most $3(k+1)w$ by running the 2-approximation of~\cite{Korhonen21}.
+Given $G$, $k$, and a clique-width expression with $w$ labels, our algorithm first checks if $G$ has treewidth at most $3(k+1)w$ by running the 2-approximation by~\cite{Korhonen21}.
 If this algorithm does not return a tree decomposition of width at most $6(k+1)w+1$, we can immediately conclude that the treewidth of $G$ is more than $3(k+1)w$.
 However, if $G$ did not contain any bicliques $K_{k+1,k+1}$, this could not happen, so $G$ must contain such a biclique, which by the claim allows us to immediately return No. We are therefore left with the case where we have a tree decomposition of width $\bO(kw)$, on which we execute the algorithm of \cref{thm:tw-alg}. \end{proof}